Fireye04/Game-Devs-Together/content/_index.md

 ## Why?

 Barring actual development communities that work on the FOSS itself, I don't see enough communities built around open source resources these days, especially in the realm of the indie web.
 Forums go up and promptly die the moment their curator loses interest, and individual community members can't do a whole lot to help things out.
 I want to remedy that in what little ways I can.
 In this case, I'm making a little webring dedicated to a particular niche that I care about.
-If you want to help out or do the same elsewhere, great news!
-The code here is open source!
-Go ham!
+If you want to help out or do the same elsewhere, I encourage you to steal the contents of this site and do so!

+## Plans

+GDT will begin its life as one such site, with plans to gradually expand to something closer to a social hub.
+A few features that I hope to add down the line include:

+- A Forum
+- RSS Feed agreggator
+- Improved site discovery

+Of course, contributions and further suggestions are more than welcome.

 ## Contributing

 GDT is an open source site by design, created both for the community and by the community.
-If you want to contribute, please don't hesitate to open an issue, or grab an existing one [here](https://github.com/Fireye04/Game-Devs-Together).
+If you want to contribute, please don't hesitate to open an issue, or grab an existing one on the GitHub [here](https://github.com/Fireye04/Game-Devs-Together).